microsoft/CameraTraps/data_management/README.md

   # Required

   # Category ID 0 reserved for the class "empty"; all other categories vary by data
   # set.
-Positive integers only.
+Non-negative integers only.
   "id" : int,
   "name" : str
 }